thanif/Skin-Classification-using-Keras-and-Tensorflow/README.md

 # Part 1 Conclusion

-Model 3 provides training accuracy of 0.992%, test accuracy of 0.859% while validation accuracy of 0.867% has been achieved without using data augmentation while employing the same model which had provided 0.89% test accuracy on Cats and Dogs dataset.
+Training accuracy of 0.992% while test accuracy of 0.859% has been achieved without using data augmentation while employing the same model which had provided 0.89% test accuracy on Cats and Dogs dataset.
 The model uti-